 I've been a masseur for 16 plus years and I will never give it up.
 Like many masseurs, I truly love what I do.

 How often do you travel?
 Do you prefer to travel or are you more of a homebody?

 I live in paradise and in my opinion, one of the most beautiful places in the country.
 I travel for fun only and a few times per year.
 I tend to miss my home/city if I'm gone too long.
 I am definitely a homebody.

 Is extensive training necessary for a Masseur in order to be successful?

-ABSOLUTELY NOT!!!!!
+Not necessarily.
 While training and anatomical knowledge is important, a successful therapist has "the touch" and develops his or her own style.
 You can have all the technical training in the world, but if you deliver a service absent the passion, energy and personality, it just feels mechanical.
 The end result may be disappointing.

 How do you like clients to feel about the experience when they leave?

 Do you remember your first client ?
 Tell us something about that first day when you decided to be a Masseur!